 1. Go Green With Travel

-As per the report by the United States Environmental Protection Agency, 6,677 million metric tons of CO2 equivalent were released in the air.
+As per the report by the United States Environmental Protection Agency, 6,677 million metric tons of CO2 equivalent were released into the air.
 Out of this, transportation is the biggest source, releasing 28% of the total share.
-Thus, making smart transportation choice is the best place to begin.
+Thus, making smart transportation choices is the best place to begin.

 Make your commute green by opting for smart and sustainable ways to travel.
 This has major implications and comparatively reduces noise pollution as well.

 Transportation is a big part of urban life, so being mindful of how you choose to travel is necessary.
-Carpooling and public transportation are a viable option for eco-friendly travel.
+Carpooling and public transportation are viable options for eco-friendly travel.
 Then again, electric cars, mopeds, two-wheelers and bicycles are always the best.